Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

     - ~~3DS enrollment~~
     - 3DS pass rates (proxy)
 - **Evaluate** Evaluate if the metric could be a false positive indicator
-  - Fraud takes time to mature
+  - Fraud maturation
+  - Unique vs non unique
-  - What are outside influences
+  - Payments experiments and outside influence

 ### Mapping stakeholders

 We wanted to consider the impact the project would have on various teams the level of commitment required and how aligned with product goals it was.
-Touching on some of the key points of consideration below.
+Touching on some of the key teams points of consideration are listed below.

 ![My picture](images/Stakeholder_Map.jpg)